Brotenko/QualityQuest/Docs/Technical Specifications/docs/use-case-diagramme.md

 ### Start Application
 ![Start Application](diagrams/UseCase/Moderator_Client_A.svg)

-To start the game the moderator client has to be launched by the moderator first.
+To start the game the Moderator-Client has to be launched by the moderator first.
 During the start of the application a flash screen with the NewTec logo is shown after which the main menu is loaded.
 In the main menu, a connection to the server must first be established before the game can begin.
 If a connection has been established the game can be started in the main menu.